-Boron Deficiency in Turnip
+Boron Deficiency in Turnips

-Brown, water-soaked areas develop in the root, normally in the outer regions of the xylem.
+When turnips are boron deficient, brown, water-soaked areas develop in the root, normally in the outer regions of the xylem.
 These symptoms give rise to the various names for the deficiency such as “brown heart,” “water core,” and “Raan."
 In severe cases, the central tissue may break down and the root becomes hollow.
-The feeding value is reduced and the roots are likely to be tough, fibrous, and bitter.
+Reduced feeding value and roots that are likely to be tough, fibrous, and bitter is common.
 Keeping quality is poor and affected roots lose weight through loss of moisture in storage.

 Normally, leaves have no visible symptoms.
 The roots will be normal size and the problem is only apparent after harvest.